HeeL/leetcode/generate-parentheses/README.md

 ## Example

-For example, given n = 3, a solution set is:
+Given n = 3, a solution set is:
 ```
 [
   "((()))",